How to apply

 - A minimum cumulative college GPA of 3.0

-- A minimum of 60 hours of volunteer or working experience with children, with a minimum of 30 hours in a U.S. public elementary school
+- A minimum of 30 hours of experience with children in a U.S. public elementary school classroom (grades K-8).

 Our intention is not to overstate the importance of grades, but to offer some guidance for your academic planning.
-If you find yourself finished with prerequisite coursework, but you fall short of our successful applicant profile, you are still encouraged to apply.
+If you find yourself find yourself not quite meeting these criteria, you are still encouraged to apply.
 All applications are reviewed holistically.
+You may use the Supporting Documentation portion of the application to give the Admissions Committee more information about your academic experience.

 Applying to the Educational Studies Major